 Both traditional automation and RPA systems aim to bring software systems to automate business processes.
 However, traditional relies primarily on programming and requires APIs and other integration methods.
-On the other hand, RPA means training bots, or processes to mimic users’ actions at the user interface level.
+On the other hand, RPA means training software robots, or processes to mimic users’ actions at the user interface level.

 Adapting to modifications and changes